rus4j/rus4j.github.io/_posts/2024-08-01-Tech stack switch.md

     }
 }
 ```
-It is an example of the function [side effect](https://dev.to/ruizb/side-effects-21fc).
+Here’s an example of a function with [side effect](https://dev.to/ruizb/side-effects-21fc).
 Have you seen such code?
 Have you [written](https://dev.to/mbarzeev/4-reasons-you-should-avoid-functions-side-effects-20ai) one?
 Someone [calls this evil](https://softwareengineering.stackexchange.com/questions/15269/why-are-side-effects-considered-evil-in-functional-programming).